Cadet Life + Recreation FAQ

 Yes, you will have the opportunity to eat three nutritious meals a day — and with all the physical activities required, you are encouraged to eat well and consume plenty of water.

 Preparation and service of the 12,000 meals served daily in the Cadet Dining Facility prohibits offering special dietary menus based solely on religious faiths or individual convictions.
 Therefore, offering them on a day-to-day basis may be difficult, if not impossible to accommodate.
 Cadets in this situation should work the issue through their Cadet Group Chaplain.
-However, during the lunch meal, cadets are offered the opportunity to sit at “lite tables” where low-fat, low-calorie meals are served.
 Vegetarian tables at lunch are available upon request and the evening buffet also provides vegetarian fare.

 The Academy provides opportunities for you to enjoy a change of pace through participation in cadet activities and social functions.
 This comes as a welcome break from the military activities, academic requirements and athletic participation of the busy school week.
 You will find the Arnold Hall social center a relaxing place to enjoy dancing, games, movies, entertainers and television and the snack bar in the Richter Lounge is popular with cadets, too.
-The cadet wing social committees also arrange dances, both formal and informal, throughout the year.
+Arnold Hall staff coordinates a variety of tailgates for Air Force athletic events and the Super Bowl, in addition to organizing summer events with food trucks and games.

 Yes.
 As a cadet, you will be expected to dress in formal uniforms and to attend scheduled dinners with your squadron or class in Mitchell Hall.
 Attendance at these functions will give you experience in the kind of social situations that may be expected of you as an Air Force officer.
-You will receive a decorum handbook, which contains information on proper etiquette for various social occasions.
-Decorum is taught in cadet squadron military training classes.
+Decorum is taught in cadet squadron military training classes and cadets are required to attend social decorum training multiple times over their cadet careers to practice customs and courtesies.

 The Academy refers to permission for cadets to leave the Academy during off-duty periods as passes and authorizations.
 Your individual passes on Friday evening and Saturday will depend on your class and on your overall squadron performance.
-As a basic cadet, you will not be permitted to have visitors unless there’s a scheduled cadet function.
-When you become a fourth-class cadet, you will be allowed to use Arnold Hall, the cadet social center and to entertain guests there on weekends after Parents’ Weekend.
-You will also be permitted to dine out in the homes of sponsor families on certain occasions and to attend home athletic events and other scheduled activities of the cadet wing.
+Cadets are permitted to leave base but there are certain rules and regulations that dictate when, where, and how often.
+The privilege to leave increases in quantity over the four years as a cadet progresses.
+Cadets can visit with their assigned sponsor families; many go on to develop very close relationships with these families because they were a great source of support away from home.
 In recognition of added maturity and responsibility, authorizations and liberties are gradually increased by class.
 First-class cadets can go out every day if their performance is up to standards.

 Colorado Springs is the nearest city, approximately eight miles south, and has a population of more than 370,000.
 Denver, 55 miles to the north, has a population of over two million.
 Both cities are located in the heart of the Rocky Mountain tourist area, known as Ski Country, USA.
 Because of their tourist attractions, these cities have many advantages and recreational facilities including a variety of restaurants, museums, theaters, nightclubs, shopping centers, athletic facilities and sporting events.
 Colorado Springs is an important training site for athletes who practice yearly for the Olympics.
 Denver is the primary access city leading to many mountain resorts, ski areas and scenic drives.
 The cities of Boulder and Fort Collins also offer many cadets the opportunity to get away from it all.
 Many cadets like to go to ski resorts for a day or weekend of skiing and the Cadet Ski Club provides free transportation and inexpensive ski equipment for these outings.
 River rafting, mountain climbing and horseback riding are some of the other popular recreational activities available in the area.
 After BCT, Air Force families participating in the sponsor program host one or more cadets for periods of relaxation — an opportunity to enjoy a home-cooked meal, sleep, relax and telephone your parents.